Iran–Iraq War: Iraqi military preparations

 In addition, the area around the Shatt al-Arab posed no obstacle for Iraqi river-crossing equipment.
 Iraq correctly deduced that Iran's defences at the crossing points around the Karkheh and Karoun Rivers were undermanned and that the rivers could be easily crossed.
 Iraqi intelligence was also informed that the Iranian forces in Khuzestan province, which consisted of two divisions prior to the revolution, now only consisted of several ill-equipped and under-strength battalions with only a handful of operational company-sized tank units.

-The only qualms the Iraqis had were over the Islamic Republic of Iran Air Force (formerly the Imperial Iranian Air Force).
+The only qualms the Iraqis had were over the Iran Air Force.
 Despite the purge of several key pilots and commanders, as well as the lack of spare parts, the air force showed its power during local uprisings and rebellions.
 They were also active after the failed U.S. attempt to rescue its hostages, Operation Eagle Claw.
 Based on these observations, Iraq's leaders decided to carry out a surprise airstrike against the Iranian air force's infrastructure prior to the main invasion.

 Khuzestan

-It is widely accepted among scholars that Iraq sought to annex, or at least to establish suzerainty over, Iran's Khuzestan province, but Saddam Hussein publicly denied this in November 1980.
+It is believed that Iraq sought to either annex, or establish suzerainty over, Iran's Khuzestan province, but Saddam Hussein publicly denied this in November 1980.